jorge-vm/west-world-1/README.md

 ## License

-_tldr; Use this guide.
-Attributions are appreciated._
+Use this guide.
+Attributions are appreciated.

 ### Copyright